BabsLabs/sumo_city/README.md

 * Run rake task to import data to development database: `rake import:terms`
 * Start server: `rails s`

+*Note* Ruby 2.7.0 generates a number of deprecation warnings when running `rails`, `rake`, and `rspec` commands.
+These deprecation warnings can be silenced by appending `RUBYOPT='-W:no-deprecated'` to any command.
+See the [Warnings and Issues](#Warnings-and-Issues) section for more info.

 ## Testing
 Testing is currently setup and done with Rspec, Capybara, and Selenium.
 All tests are continuously integrated with TravisCI.